 No, D4K does not assist with housing.
 In the past, participants and their parent/guardian have shared housing with other participants.
-This can certainly help with the costs as well as car pooling/transportation.
+This can certainly help with rotating adult supervision/chaperones, the costs, as well as car pooling/transportation.
+You are fully responsible for any and all arrangements.
+D4K assumes no liability with regard to personal living situations.

-The Village of Wellington and Loxahatchee are the immediate area near our host stable.
-Surrounding towns are also about a 20-minute drive.
+The Village of Wellington is the immediate area near our host stable Top Meadow Farm.
+Surrounding towns (Loxahatchee, Royal Palm) are also about a 20-minute drive.
 Rentals can be found online at VRBO, Zillow, Realtor.com, AirBnB, and other similar sites.
+There are also several Facebook groups geared to seasonal rentals.
 Many homes offer a private bedroom rental with shared amenities.
 Realtors in the area are also very accustomed to sourcing seasonal housing.
 We encourage you to be diligent about these decisions and ask for references.
 D4K does not assume any responsibility for housing issues, nor can we refund your money if housing does not work out as planned.

 Rental fees within Wellington can range dramatically based on the housing details.
-Be prepared to see rates for a private room that shares a bath and other house amenities to start at approximately \$800-\$1,000 per month.
+Be prepared to see rates for a private room that shares a bath and other house amenities to start at approximately \$1,000 per month.
 A two bedroom/two bath type condo \$3,800 and up per month.
-Homes with 3 bedrooms, pool, 3 baths \$5,500 and up.
+Homes with 3 bedrooms, 3 baths, and pool for \$6,000 and up.
 These are very rough prices to give an idea, there is no guarantee these prices are available.
 More luxurious homes with extensive amenities can easily start at \$15,000 per month.
-Location, access to pool, tennis courts, clubhouse, and if a gated community all factor into rates.
+Location, access to pool, tennis courts, clubhouse, and if in a gated community all factor into rates.